sverwimp/AFragmenter/README.md

     </details>

 3. **Clustering with Leiden algorithm**: Utilizes the Leiden clustering algorithm to group residues into domains, with adjustable resolution parameters to control cluster granularity.

-### Key features

-- **Schema free**: AFragmenter only uses the PAE values from AlphaFold structures.
-No domain-segmentation scheme is learned or used for evaluation.

-- **Tunable segmentation**: The 'resolution' parameter gives control over the coarseness of clustering, and thus the number of clusers / domains.
-  - **Higher resolution**: Yields more, smaller clusters
-  - **Lower resolution**: Yields fewer, larger clusters

 <br>